 Another alt-tech streaming service that is catching on with radical right content creators is DLive and its blockchain-based “rewards system” for video streamers.
 DLive promises to return a very favorable 90.1% of donations back to streamers, but considering its smaller user base, DLive is still not nearly as financially lucrative as YouTube.
 To remedy this, DLive is trying to increase the size of its network by enlisting streaming mega-stars such as Pewdiepie (real name: Felix Kjellberg) to stream on the platform.

 As a group, radical right streamers have been slow to move their streaming entirely onto DLive, but a few of the larger names are paving the way.
 Robert Ray, aka Azzmador, contributor to neo-Nazi web site The Daily Stormer, leader of their meetup groups (“book clubs”) and current fugitive, streams his show The Krypto Report on DLive regularly, as do Köhne of No White Guilt and Red Ice TV.
-The donations for each show are displayed on the site in “lino points,” a crypto-currency, and range from around 470 lino points (about $6) for Köhne up to more than 8,500 lino points (about $117) for a typical episode of Azzmador’s show.
+The donations for each show are displayed on the crypto exchange in “lino points,” a crypto-currency, and range from around 470 lino points (about $6) for Köhne up to more than 8,500 lino points (about $117) for a typical episode of Azzmador’s show.